 - Follow the structure of the Funds Requested from SSHRC section. - Explain what each student will be doing during each period. - Distinguish between research and dissemination travel. - Explain how each budget item is calculated: e.g. number of people x (airfare + local transportation + ((hotel + per diem) x number of nights); and explain why each trip is necessary.
-Indicate the significance of conferences (why that conference? and if you know the place and date you can include it) and the reason for travel to a particular destination. - Use the UofT per diem rates (at https://finance.utoronto.ca/policies/gtfm/travel-and-other-reimbursable-expenses/reimbursement-rates/). - Research Tools with a development/purchase cost between \$7,000 and \$100,000 must have a fully justified budget breakdown in table form (see SSHRC's Support of Tools for Research and Related Activities guidelines). - The Tri-Agency Financial Administration Guide allows for data management and open access-related expenses.
-The guide should be consulted for detailed information on all eligible and ineligible expenses.
+Indicate the significance of conferences (why that conference? and if you know the place and date you can include it) and the reason for travel to a particular destination. - Use the UofT per diem rates (at https://finance.utoronto.ca/policies/gtfm/travel-and-other-reimbursable-expenses/reimbursement-rates/). - Research Tools with a development/purchase cost between \$7,000 and \$100,000 must have a fully justified budget breakdown in table form (see SSHRC's Support of Tools for Research and Related Activities guidelines). - Data management and open access-related expenses are eligible, but like anything else in the budget, they should be sufficiently justified.